ucsb-cs32/s21/_lab/lab02.md

  void writeOut(ostream& out, ppmR& theWriter, vector<ellipse *> IEs, vector<Rect* > Rs)
 ```
 <br>
 Now, change the function parameter passed to writeOut to be a reference and re-run valgrind (version4).
-Specifically, what is the memory use, when in main and inWrite out the data is represented as:
+Specifically, what is the memory use, when in main and in writeOut the data is represented as:
 ```
  void writeOut(ostream& out, ppmR& theWriter, vector<ellipse *>& IEs, vector<Rect* >& Rs) {
 ```